A Spanish doctor and his team operated as much in 6 days as 5 doctors in a year and for half the price charged in private

 It seems that even the Portuguese Medical Association was outraged by this Spanish super doctor, of course they are, as he himself says: “I understand their concern and I know why there are such long waiting lists in Portugal.
 It’s just that they charge around two thousand euros for every private operation”.
 Well, the Portuguese pimps don’t want to stop impoverishing Portuguese patients by creating artificially high waiting lists in public hospitals so they can make big money in their private practices.
 Furthermore, Portuguese doctors still use general anesthesia from the Stone Age, while Spanish doctors work in the 21st century, applying just a few drops of anesthetic eye drops to perform the surgery.

-Portugal is so corrupt and crooked that even the state hospitals are not spared.
+Portugal is so corrupt and crooked that even the public hospitals are not spared.

 Portugal is definitely not a good place to live, quite the opposite.